Chart Color Schemes

 Telina - Toolooa is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The latest Census data showed that in Telina - Toolooa, 92.2% of dwellings were houses, with the remaining 7.8% being semi-detached, apartments, or other types.
-This is compared to Non-Metro Qld's figures of 85.7% houses and 14.3% other dwellings.
-The home ownership rate in Telina - Toolooa was 22.5%, with the rest either mortgaged (41.5%) or rented (36.0%).
-The median monthly mortgage repayment in the area was $1,517, lower than Non-Metro Qld's average of $1,600.
-Meanwhile, the median weekly rent figure was $300, compared to Non-Metro Qld's $275.
-Nationally, Telina - Toolooa's mortgage repayments are significantly lower than the Australian average of $1,863, while rents are substantially below the national figure of $375.
+Telina - Toolooa's dwelling structure, as per the latest Census, consisted of 92.2% houses and 7.8% other dwellings.
+In comparison, Non-Metro Qld had 85.7% houses and 14.3% other dwellings.
+Home ownership in Telina - Toolooa was at 22.5%, with mortgaged dwellings at 41.5% and rented ones at 36.0%.
+The median monthly mortgage repayment was $1,517, lower than Non-Metro Qld's average of $1,600.
+The median weekly rent figure in Telina - Toolooa was $300, compared to Non-Metro Qld's $275.
+Nationally, mortgage repayments were significantly higher at $1,863, while rents were substantially lower at $375.

 Frequently Asked Questions - Housing